Gabriel Cramer

 Gabriel Cramer ([kʁamɛʁ]; 31 July 1704 – 4 January 1752) was a Genevan mathematician.
-He was the son of physician Jean Cramer and Anne Mallet Cramer.

 Biography

+Cramer was born on 31 July 1704 in Geneva, Republic of Geneva to Jean-Isaac Cramer, a physician, and Anne Mallet.
+The progenitor of the Cramer family in Geneva was Jean-Ulrich Cramer, Gabriel's great-grandfather, who immigrated from Strasbourg in 1634.
+Cramer's mother, a member of the Mallet family, was of Huguenot origin.
 Cramer showed promise in mathematics from an early age.
-At 18 he received his doctorate and at 20 he was co-chair of mathematics at the University of Geneva.
+In 1722, aged 18, he received his doctorate from the Academy of Geneva, and at 20 he was made co-chair (along with Jean-Louis Calandrini) of mathematics at the Academy.

+He became the sole professor of mathematics in 1734 and was appointed professor of philosophy at the Academy in 1750.
+Cramer was also involved in the politics of the Republic of Geneva, entering first the Council of Two Hundred in 1734 then the Council of Sixty in 1750.
+He was a member of the science academies of Bologna, Lyon, and Montpellier, as well as a foreign member of the Royal Society of London and the Royal Academy of Sciences of Berlin.
+Cramer died on 4 January 1752 at Bagnols-sur-Cèze while traveling in southern France to restore his health.

+Contributions to mathematics

-In 1728 he proposed a solution to the St. Petersburg Paradox that came very close to the concept of expected utility theory given ten years later by Daniel Bernoulli.
+In 1728, Cramer proposed a solution to the St. Petersburg Paradox that came very close to the concept of expected utility theory given ten years later by Daniel Bernoulli.
+He did extensive travel throughout Europe in the late 1730s, which greatly influenced his works in mathematics.

-He published his best-known work in his forties.
+Cramer published his best-known work in his forties.
 This included his treatise on algebraic curves (1750).
-It contains the earliest demonstration that a curve of the n-th degree is determined by n(n + 3)/2 points on it, in general position.
-(See Cramer's theorem (algebraic curves).)
+It contains the earliest demonstration that a curve of the n-th degree is determined by n(n + 3)/2 points on it, in general position (see Cramer's theorem (algebraic curves)).
 This led to the misconception that is Cramer's paradox, concerning the number of intersections of two curves compared to the number of points that determine a curve.

-He edited the works of the two elder Bernoullis, and wrote on the physical cause of the spheroidal shape of the planets and the motion of their apsides (1730), and on Newton's treatment of cubic curves (1746).
+Cramer edited the works of the two elder Bernoullis, and wrote on the physical cause of the spheroidal shape of the planets and the motion of their apsides (1730), and on Newton's treatment of cubic curves (1746).

 In 1750 he published Cramer's rule, giving a general formula for the solution for any unknown in a linear equation system having a unique solution, in terms of determinants implied by the system.
 This rule is still standard.

-He did extensive travel throughout Europe in the late 1730s, which greatly influenced his works in mathematics.
-He died in 1752 at Bagnols-sur-Cèze while traveling in southern France to restore his health.